-Cheyenne, WY (February 20, 2016) — Cow Eye Press, an alternative publishing house specializing in literary fiction with a focus on cows and cattle, has announced its intent to submit a legal protest on behalf of a title disqualified from consideration by the Dimwiddle Foundation's annual Prize for First Fiction.
+Cheyenne, WY (February 20, 2016) — Cow Eye Press, an alternative publishing house specializing in literary fiction with a focus on cows and cattle, has announced its intent to submit a legal protest on behalf of a title disqualified from the Dimwiddle Foundation's annual Prize for First Fiction.

 The novel, Cow Country by Adrian Jones Pearson, was originally awarded fourth place in the prestigious competition but was later declared ineligible after a review of the novel's application.
 The award had originally come with a cash award that was also rescinded.

 According to Cow Eye Press editor Natalie Zeldner, no representative from the family estate has offered an explanation as to why Cow Country was subsequently disqualified.

 "We've tried repeatedly to inquire what the issue was.
 But they haven't even bothered to respond to our telegraph cables.
 This lack of transparency is bizarre and does not reflect well on the organizational professionalism or literary citizenship of the Dimwiddle Foundation or its patriarch."

 Zeldner stessed that while she appreciates the various contributions made by the Dimwiddle Estate to Cow Eye Junction, and to literature as a whole, she feels that she must protest the decision on moral grounds.

 “This is not simply about the seven dollars and fifty cents.
 Or the inexplicable prestige associated with literary prizes.
 Or the dubious validation that they provide.
 It's not even about the increased sales that inevitably result as the general reading public, conditioned to upholding these arbitrary exhortations as a meaningful reflection of literary value, dutifully falls in line like a herd of trusting bovines being led from one milestone to another on their slow journey to slaughter.
 No, at the end of the day this is about justice.”